Embedding the Python Interpreter in a Qt/C++ Application

 LIBS += -lz -lexpat -ldl -lutil

-Python 3.4 is the version of Python shipped with Ubuntu 15.04.
-If you are running a different release, you should find out which Python version you have installed, and then modify embedPython.pro accordingly:
+Python 3.11 is the default version shipped with Ubuntu 23.04.
+If you are on a different platform, you should find out which Python version you have installed, and then modify embedPython.pro accordingly.

-Open embedPython.ui in the form editor.
-Add 2 plainTextEdit widgets and a pushButton, as shown in the Figure below:
+Open mainwindow.ui in the form editor.
+Add two plainTextEdit widgets and a pushButton, as seen in the screenshot below.

 Qt Form Editor